hotosm/fAIr/docs/architecture/infrastructure.md

 2. First a PR must be raised on the fAIr repo from `staging` --> `main`.
    This will set up `https://stage.ai.hotosm.org` with ZenML / STAC / Knative registration.
-3. On boot the **staging** STAC is seeded (read-only) from the current **production** STAC, so it mirrors live.
+3. The **staging** STAC is separate from production and persists between PRs.
-4. CI has already built the model image, tagged by SHA.
-In the Django admin, give that SHA a candidate version (`vX.Y.Z-rc.N`), register it in the staging STAC, and test it.
+4. After merge, pin both image references in a copy of the STAC item with `fair basemodel pin`.
+Register that file through the staging API.
+It is served at `https://staging-<model>.predict.ai.hotosm.org` without changing production traffic.
+Then test training, publishing, and prediction.
 5. Once it looks good, register the model in production (Step 3) before merging the PR to `main`.
 Merging shuts the staging env down.